Scalars and Vectors

 v = √(x 2 + y 2) = √(16 + 9) = 25 = 5

-You will come across vectors frequently in the study of physics.
-Physicists are interested in the forces acting upon an object that is at rest or in motion.
+You will come across vectors frequently when studying the physical sciences.
+Physicists, for example, are interested in the forces acting upon an object that is at rest or in motion.
 Force is a vector quantity because it has both magnitude and direction.
 We often need to apply a force to an object in order to achieve some task.
 Examples might include such diverse activities as lifting a block of concrete into position, towing a trailer or caravan, or placing a communications satellite into orbit.
 In some cases, the force required to achieve a task must be applied indirectly.
 We therefore need to be able to resolve forces into their component vectors in order to work out how much force must be applied in a given direction in order to achieve a particular task.
 The vector arithmetic involved in this kind of calculation is somewhat beyond what we have discussed here.
 A far more detailed treatment of vectors can be found in the Mathematics section of this website, in the section entitled "Vectors and Vector Arithmetic".